-The new 8,935 square foot facility will allow Ability Connection Colorado to serve approximately 150 children and their families in this high-need area of Aurora.
-One hundred percent of children served in this facility will come from low-income backgrounds.
+The new 8,935 square foot facility allows Ability Connection Colorado to serve approximately 150 children and their families in this high-need area of Aurora.
+One hundred percent of children served in this facility come from low-income backgrounds.
 The addition of this facility will allow ACCO to serve a total of 850 children and families, in 670 ECE slots, annually in five Creative Options centers across the Denver Metro region.
 Four of the five Creative Options centers will serve 100% low-income children.
-Specifically, the new ACCO building will include:
+Specifically, the new ACCO center includes:

 - Six classrooms, each with its own partitioned restroom containing two child toilets and sinks.